Missionware/odos-docs-src/src/manual/odos_introduction.md

 An ODOS Domain is a named set of DataItem classes.
 Typically a Domain corresponds to a one Database and provides the transaction boundaries.
 Multiple Domains can be used by the object managers.
 The Domains are registered at the application startup.

-**Currently there is only experimental support for Mobile Apps